gavinhoward/bc/README.md

 The library API can be found in [`manuals/bcl.3.md`][26] or `man bcl` once the library is installed.

-The library is built as `bin/libbcl.a` on POSIX-compatible systems or as `Release/bcl/bcl.lib` on Windows.

 #### Package and Distro Maintainers